 - Visiting both schools and experiencing the daily life of Tanzanian students.

 - Facilitating a day of sporting activities with primary school children.

-- Providing practical assistance, such as painting playground equipment.
+- Providing practical assistance, such as painting playground equipment or environmental projects.

 - Taking part in opportunities to engage with the Maasai people, including visiting a Maasai boma (village) and watching a Maasai choir performance.